 If it bothers you, use gloves when working with the pods.

-Some folk recommend peeling your broad beans; a complete waste of time provided you grow them yourself and, after harvesting, bringing the young pods straight to the pot; you lose a lot of time, and invaluable fibre, and much of the L-dopa.
+Some folk recommend skinning your broad beans; a complete waste of time provided you grow them yourself and after harvesting, bringing the young pods straight to the pot.
+You lose a lot of time and invaluable fibre and much of the L-dopa.
+It also raises the GI dramatically.

 As far as I am concerned, they are not worth eating if someone else has grown them; fresh and young, or not at all, is my motto with broad beans.